pombredanne/craft-ai-client-python/README.rst

 -  the output properties, i.e. the list of property keys on which the agent takes decisions,

-    :warning: In the current version, only one output property can be provided.
+    ⚠️ In the current version, only one output property can be provided.

 -  the ``time_quantum`` is the minimum amount of time, in seconds, that is meaningful for an agent; context updates occurring faster than